How can something as easy as breathing exercises for anxiety and depression be helpful? Almost sounds too good to be true, right?

 High sensitivity comes with advantages and disadvantages, benefits and bummers.

-Intensity can also lead to a sense of ‘too much-ness.’
+This intensity can be double edged, though and could lead to a sense of ‘too much-ness.’
 And generate angst that something’s wrong with you.
 That you are ‘too much’ .
-But you’re not.
+Even though you’re not.

 If there were such a thing as a ‘muchness continuum’, you would be just right.
 Because you are just right.